Colorado Springs Child Custody Lawyer

 Child Custody & Child Support

 The bottom line is that it is critical to seek professional legal advice prior to withholding parenting time.
 A misstep in restricting parenting time can have serious and sometimes irreversible consequences for a parent.
-Not challenging a parent's unilateral keeping of a child or preventing you from exercising parenting time can also be damaging to your case.
+Not challenging a parent's unilateral keeping of a child or preventing you from exercising parenting time can also be damaging to your future parenting arrangements.

 Parenting Plans in Colorado

-• An answer for every situation.
+- An answer for every situation.
 A proper parenting plan is a “how to” for when new circumstances arise to make sure that parents don’t to go back to the drawing board whenever something comes up.
 A plan needs to be in place for dealing with any issue that might arise, such as medical or emergency care, education decisions and extracurricular activities.
+Crafting detailed contingencies ensures continuity for the children despite unforeseen changes.

-• There are also challenges as children grow through adolescence, which are difficult to address on paper.
+- There are also challenges as children grow through adolescence, which are difficult to address on paper.
 Both children and parents have trouble acclimating to new arrangements when it comes having two homes, unexpected life events and cooperating as co-parents.
 Through any move, job change, or simply as a child matures, there will be unpredictable responses to every situation.
-While nobody knows the future, the parenting plan calls for a unified response.
+Managing these dynamics requires clear guidelines and flexibility within the plan.

-• Custody decisions.
+- Custody decisions.
 The court’s decision will factor behavior and suitability as a parent, based on your record: employment, criminal history, substance abuse and your bond with your children come under close scrutiny.
 In a contested divorce, this decision lies in the hands of the judge, increasing the pressure and uncertainty.
 Hearings will emphasize shortcomings, creating a hostile and emotional environment.
 Often, that hostility bleeds outside the courtroom, damaging parent-child relationships in the process.
+It's critical to proactively address potential weaknesses in co-parenting abilities and to seek positive resolutions.

 Creating a Co-Parenting Plan That Works